International Commercial and Business Law LLM

 - International Sales Law

-Modules to the value of 30 credits may be undertaken from those offered by Bangor Business School, the School of Social Sciences and the Welsh Institute of Social and Cultural Affairs subject to prior approval.
+Modules to the value of 30 credits may be undertaken from those offered by Bangor Business School, the department of Social Sciences and the Welsh Institute of Social and Cultural Affairs subject to prior approval.

 Programmes and modules are constantly updated and reviewed.
 As with most academic programmes, please remember that it is possible that specific modules or programmes may not be offered in any particular year, because a member of staff is on study leave, for instance, or too few students opt for it.
 Bangor Law School reserves the right to vary or withdraw any course or module.